Igglybuff/awesome-piracy/readme.md

 - [megaDDL](https://megaddl.co/) Mega, Go4up, 1Fichier, NitroFlare, Openload

 ## Media Centre Applications
-- [Plex](https://www.plex.tv/) :star2: Your content—from live and recorded TV and personal media, to on-demand web shows, video news, and podcasts—beautifully organized and ready to stream everywhere.
 - [Emby](https://emby.media/) a personal media server with apps on just about every device.
 - [Kodi](https://kodi.tv/) an award-winning free and open-source home theater/media center software and entertainment hub for digital media.
-- [OpenPHT](https://github.com/RasPlex/OpenPHT) a community-driven fork of Plex Home Theater
 - [Viewscreen](https://github.com/viewscreen/viewscreen) a personal video streaming server
 - [Streama](https://github.com/streamaserver/streama) Self-hosted streaming media server.
-- [Myflix](https://github.com/pastapojken/Myflix) Myflix tries to be a somewhat simple and lightweight "DIY Netflix", similar to Plex, streama or Emby, for your DIY NAS, especially aimed at the Raspberry Pi/Odroid/etc ecosystem.
+- [Myflix](https://github.com/pastapojken/Myflix) Myflix tries to be a somewhat simple and lightweight "DIY Netflix", similar to streama or Emby, for your DIY NAS, especially aimed at the Raspberry Pi/Odroid/etc ecosystem.
 - [Stremio](https://www.stremio.com/) Multi-platform video content aggregator with a comprehensive add-on system for extending the functionality
 - [Gerbera](https://github.com/gerbera/gerbera) UPnP Media Server for 2018 (Based on MediaTomb)
 - [Serviio](http://serviio.org/) Serviio is a free media server.
 It allows you to stream your media files (music, video or images) to renderer devices (e.g. a TV set, Blu-ray player, games console or mobile phone) on your connected home network.